 In collaboration with the University of Siena (Italy), we have also studied the impact of mutual fund portfolios on the Sustainable Development Goals (SDGs).
 The results of this research have already been applied to responsible mutual funds.

 In 2019, we also joined the board of directors of SpainSIF, a platform that promotes responsible investment in Spain.

 We extend the philosophy of socially responsible investment to the Group’s entire balance sheet.
 MAPFRE has its own ESG analysis framework that is periodically reviewed in this area.
 Currently, around 90 percent of the assets in our portfolio have high or very high scores in their ESG measurements.

-Our MAPFRE AM management firm is tasked with applying the socially responsible investing principles and has three specific funds:
+Our MAPFRE AM management firm is tasked with applying the socially responsible investing principles and has two specific funds:

 - Responsible inclusion: is an equity fund that invests in companies committed to the inclusion of people with disabilities, and it combines the pursuit of financial profitability with promoting an improvement in society.
 It has been listed in the 2019 United Nations Global Compact report as an example of best practice.

 - Responsible capital: the objective of this fund is to favor those companies and entities that have a strategy focused on the monitoring of ESG criteria.